JRigh/JRigh/README.md

-Greetings,

-My name is Julian Sampedro,
+Greetings, my name is Julian Sampedro.

-I am a statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python and other data science tools.
+I am a statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python (and other data science tools).

 ![welcome](/assets/welcome.jpg)